Understanding Protected Characteristics in Equality Act 2010

 Sex s.11 EA

 The protected characteristic of sex applies to being a man or a woman.
-Sex discrimination in relation to pay and contractual terms of employment is covered separately by the equal pay provisions in the EA; the detail of these provisions are beyond the scope of this module.
+Sex discrimination in relation to pay and contractual terms of employment is covered separately by the equal pay provisions in the EA; the details of these provisions are beyond the scope of this module.

 Sexual orientation s.12 EA